manuhuth/coconots/README.md

 ## Details

-The package allows simulation of convolution-closed count time series models with the cocoSim function.
-Model fitting is performed with the cocoReg routine.
-By passing a cocoReg-type object, cocoForecast computes the probability mass of the one-step ahead forecast. cocoBoot, cocoPIT, cocoScore, and cocoResid provide routines for model assessment.
+The package allows simulation of convolution-closed count time series models with the function.
+Model fitting is performed with the routine.
+By passing a cocoReg-type object, computes the one-step ahead forecasting distribution. , , , and provide routines for model assessment.
+The main usage of the package is illustrated within the cocoReg function chapter.
+For more details and examples of the functions see the respective sections within this vignette.

+By default, our functions make use of an RCPP implementation.
+However, users with a running Julia installation can choose to call Julia in the background to run their functions by specifying it in the R function input.
+This option is particularly useful for the regression (), where a complex likelihood function must be numerically evaluated to obtain parameter estimates.
+By leveraging Julia’s automatic differentiation capabilities, our functions can take advantage of numerical gradients, leading to increased numerical stability and faster convergence.

+Despite these advantages, we found that both the Julia and RCPP implementations produced qualitatively similar results in all our tests.
+As a result, we have decided to use the RCPP implementation as the default option to make our package accessible to non-Julia users.

 ## Model